Hero image

 The declaration to the town hall of your new place of residence in France is not compulsory, except in the municipalities of Alsace-Moselle.

-Anyone residing or working in France must be affiliated to the French health insurance.
+Anyone residing or working in France must be affiliated with French health insurance.
 You must register no later than three months from the date of arrival.
-French social security is free for everyone and includes health insurance, old-age insurance and unemployment insurance.
+French social security offers universal coverage, providing comprehensive benefits at no direct cost to individuals.
+This system encompasses health insurance, old-age pension plans, and unemployment benefits, ensuring a wide range of protections for all citizens.

 It’s easy to open a bank account with a French bank.
 You simply need to have a valid identity document and proof of address less than 3 months old (electricity bill, tax notice, a rental contract, etc.).
 All banking establishments are obliged to declare the existence of foreign bank accounts as part of the fight against tax fraud.